This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - It’s probably not from his food since we have him on Natural Balance Duck and Potato Allergy Formula

 - The most likely culprit is fleas.
-We’re not diligent about giving Stetson flea medication only applying his Frontline plus during the hot months.
+We’re not diligent about giving Stetson flea medication only applying his Frontline plus during the warmer months.

 - She said it could be, but most likely wasn’t ring worms.
 She checked under a black light and didn’t see ring worms.